Chastyne/roman-numerals/README.md

 ## Testing
+The application includes basic testing using assertions within the JavaScript code.
+To run the tests:

+Open the `index.html` file in a web browser.
+Open the browser's developer console (usually by pressing F12).
+The console will display "All tests passed!" if all assertions are correct.
+If any test fails, an error message will be shown.

+## Live Site
 The live site is hosted on GitHub Pages.
-You can access it here []
+You can access it here [https://chastyne.github.io/roman-numerals/]

 ## Contact Information
 For inquiries, please contact: